 How to fix it: Pirolo says that you should save some of the pasta water and finish cooking your noodles in the sauce, adding a little of the water as needed.

-"The water that you get from cooking off the pasta adds slight salinity, and the starchiness of the water helps bring the sauce and the pasta together," Oh explains.
+"The water that you get from cooking off the pasta adds slight salinity, and the starchiness of the water helps bring the sauce and the pasta together," Oh says.
 "Contrary to what you would expect, the sauce itself does not become watery, but helps the sauce achieve a more even consistency."

-According to Oh, lots of pasta water is the secret to a smooth and saucy cacio e pepe.
+According to Oh, lots of pasta water is the secret to a smooth and saucy Cacio e Pepe.

 RELATED: Easy, healthy, 350-calorie recipe ideas you can make at home.

-Mistake: Skimping on ingredients.
+Mistake: Skimping on ingredients

 The ingredients set apart a decent pasta dish from a great one.
 Thinking you can skimp on produce, cheese, and other ingredients because they'll be hidden in the sauce is a big mistake.